rbsteinm/Robust-Route-Planner/README.md

 - Implement a method to test and validate your results.
 - Implement a web visualization to demonstrate your method.

-Solving this problem accurately can be difficult.
-You are allowed a few simplifying assumptions:
+Solving this problem accurately can be difficult, hence the following simplifying assumptions:

-- There is no penalty for assuming that delays or travel times on the public transport network are uncorrelated with one another.
-You will get extra credits if you do.
+- We assume that delays or travel times on the public transport network are uncorrelated with one another.
 - Once a route is computed, a traveller is expected to follow the planned routes to the end, or until it fails with unknown consequences (e.g. miss a connection).
-You **do not** need to address the case where travellers are able to defer their decisions and adapt their journey "en route", as more information becomes available.
+We do not address the case where travellers are able to defer their decisions and adapt their journey "en route", as more information becomes available.
 This requires to consider all alternative routes (contingency plans) in the computation of the uncertainty levels, which is more difficult to implement.
-- The planner will not need to mitigate the traveller's inconvenience if a plan fails.
+- The planner does not mitigates the traveller's inconvenience if a plan fails.
 Two routes with identical travel times under the uncertainty tolerance are equivalent, even if outside this uncertainty tolerance on one route has a much worse outcome than the other.

 ## Dataset Description

-For this project we will use the data published by the Open Data Platform Swiss Public Transport (<https://opentransportdata.swiss>).
+For this project we use the data published by the Open Data Platform Swiss Public Transport (<https://opentransportdata.swiss>).

-You can find the dataset in the following two places.
-- On HDFS at the path `/datasets/project/` (you must log on `iccluster045.iccluster.epfl.ch`).
-- Or you can download it using the following links.
+- The dataset was not uploaded on this repository for file size reasons and can be downloaded using the following links:
     - <https://os.unil.cloud.switch.ch/swift/v1/CFF/2017-09.tar.lzma>
     - <https://os.unil.cloud.switch.ch/swift/v1/CFF/2017-10.tar.lzma>
     - <https://os.unil.cloud.switch.ch/swift/v1/CFF/2017-11.tar.lzma>